techreturners/lm-lab-eks-terraform-devopsupskill/README.md

 After around 5 to 10 mins you should be able to hit the endpoint with your browser.
 Using the example above I would go to: http://a68661a55a68b47119adce3090730169-897732735.eu-west-2.elb.amazonaws.com

 **NOTE** It does take a few mins, for some time you might see a 404 page.

+**NOTE** Remember to check Google classroom before tearing things down.
+There are a couple of screenshots you should submit as evidence of your success 🙌

 ### Step 14 - Tearing down your cluster